 This is a fast and easy way to help guide you in your decision, without turning a possible resident off.
 Do not be scared to rent to a resident with a medium or large sized dog due to unfounded fears.
 The big thing in your mind could really be a big teddy bear that does more to make your residents and neighbors joyful than annoyed.

-Include Pet Riders in Lease Agreement
+Include Pet Riders in the Lease Agreement

 Another vital step in your pet screening process is including a pet rider in your rental agreement.
-This ensures that the animal’s presence in the house is equally understood, also accounted for in terms of property damage.
+This ensures that the animal’s presence in the house is equally understood and also accounted for in terms of property damage.
 Some landlords will add a pet addendum if their current residents wish to obtain a pet as soon as they have transferred in, but it’s ideal to get a pet rider at the initial document.

 Some basic elements that the pet rider should include are:

-• Pet details—breed, color, gender, age, and weight
+- Pet details—breed, color, gender, age, and weight

-• Pet fee—if it is not an assistance animal you are able to charge a fee for a resident to own a pet on your property
+- Pet fee—if it is not an assistance animal, you are able to charge a fee for a resident to own a pet on your property

-• Damage deposit—this deposit will be returned if the pet does not incur any damages during its stay
+- Damage deposit—this deposit will be returned if the pet does not incur any damages during its stay

 Take Photos of Pet